RicoJia/ricojia.github.io/_posts/2024/2024-12-01-robotics-ROS2-misc-thingies.markdown

 - `std::make_shared<rclcpp::Node>(DEFAULT_NAME, opts)` will automatically change the name of the node
 - `node->get_name()` will reflect the change
 - Then you can call it with `ros2 run card_deck_game five_card_stud_player --ros-args --remap __node:=<unique_name>`

+## Weird Issues

+- You could have two instances of the same launch files of the same action server running.
+They could throw this error

+    ```bash
+    [capacity_manager_node-1] [ERROR] [1750698354.440384729] [commander.capacity_manager.rclcpp_action]: unknown result response, ignoring...
+    ```

+  - In ROS2, you are able to see two nodes with the **exact same namespace and name**.
+Not sure if that's a design choice
+    - Across multiple processes you can launch two nodes with the same fully-qualified name and namespace; the DDS discovery layer just sees two matching participants.
+    - This could be deadly when there's one dead but not-cleaned node.
+You might still see its topics but they are dead.
+Is there a way to avoid that?
+      - If a node dies without calling `rcl_shutdown` (e.g. hitting SIGKILL), its DDS participant is never disposed cleanly.
+        - A "node" dies just means `A single rclcpp::Node / rclpy.node.Node object`.
+          - All publishers, subscriptions, services, actions, timers that belong only to that node are destroyed.
+        - The process dies when `rclcpp::shutdown()` is called.
+      - Most DDS vendors keep endpoints in the graph until a liveliness timeout expires (default is 20 s – 1 min, vendor-specific).
+During that window:
+        - `ros2 node list` and `ros2 topic list` still show the dead participant.